Jump: Search for:

 Barring the Microsoft Access development team addressing this, wouldn't it be ideal to simply disable to close button?
 Fortunately, you can.

-Issues with Access 2007 and Windows XP
+Issues with Microsoft Access 2007 and Windows XP

 This example comes from Total Visual SourceBook, our royalty-free code library.
 The code is from module modAccessWindow in the Access, Environment category.
 The module also includes code to manage the control box, and the transparency and opacity of form windows.

-API Calls
+Windows API Calls

 There are two Windows API calls to use.
 Add these to the declarations section of your module: